 Windows will assign a drive letter for recognized hard drives.
 If the hard drive is not showing up in This PC's File Explorer, you check it in these places:

-Hard drive may be showing up but it can't be recognized with correct file system, storage capacity, mount point, then the hard drive should be corrupted.
-You need to repair the hard drive with built-in tool on the computer.
+A hard drive may be showing up but if it can't be recognized with a correct file system, storage capacity, or mount point, then the hard drive should be corrupted.
+You need to repair the hard drive with the built-in tool on the computer.